davidegaetan/just-pet-pics/README.md

-# pet-shelter
+# just-pet-pics
 A MERN SPA for a Just Pet Pics

-Check it out at http://davidgaetan.com
+Check it out at http://justpetpics.com